Skylab (film): Plot

-The film is set in 1979 amidst a remote village Bandalingampalli in United Andhra Pradesh (now Telangana).
+The film is set in 1979, in the remote village of Bandalingampalli in United Andhra Pradesh (now Telangana).
 This is also the time when a US-based Skylab satellite fails and its debris is all set to fall to Earth.
-The information about the satellite falling is communicated to scientists working in India.
+Information about the satellite's fall is communicated to scientists in India.

 Dr. Anand and Subedar Ramarao become friends over the bus journey to Bandalingampalli.
 Gowri returns from Hyderabad after learning about her father's illness.
-Due to car's breakdown, she travels in the same bus Anand and Ramarao were traveling.
-On reaching the village, Gowri learns that her father was well and her mother along with the servant had sent wrong information.
-Being disappointed about return from the city, she decides to write and post it.
-Gowri's mother and Vishnu Oi decide to not tell Gowri about the newspaper dismissal.
+Because her car broke down, she travels on the same bus as Anand and Ramarao.
+On reaching the village, Gowri learns that her father is well and that her mother, along with the servant, had sent false information.
+Disappointed with the return from the city, she decides to write and post it.
+Gowri's mother and Seenu decide not to tell Gowri about the newspaper dismissal.

 Meanwhile, Anand wants to earn Rs.5000 to re-establish his lost medical license.
-He decides to team with Ramarao to open the clinic which has been shut for 25 years.
-Ramarao's family has a lot of debts and his family is against doing menial jobs.
-Ramarao decides to pawn another of the family's antique jewellery to re-start the clinic.
-Despite the village panchayat asking him not to reopen the clinic, the duo decides to make it a big village event.
-Gowri starts looking into how she can get her big story for publication.
+He decides to team with Ramarao to open the clinic, which has been shut for 25 years.
+Ramarao's family has a lot of debt, and they are against doing menial jobs.
+Ramarao decides to pawn another of the family's antique jewellery to restart the clinic.
+Despite the village panchayat asking him not to reopen the clinic, the duo decides to turn it into a major village event.
+Gowri starts looking into how she can get her big story published.

-The possibility of Skylab falling in India is announced over radio and villagers begin talking about it.
-The clinic is opened with fanfare and this announcement is communicated.
-The villagers decide to close the clinic and ask Anand and Ramarao to pay a fine.
-Gowri meanwhile starts scaring the villagers about the real possibility of Skylab falling in the village.
-Immediately, the Panchayat chief falls and Anand is called for medication.
-He tells the villagers that the chief needs to be cared for in the clinic and all of them agree to re-opening.
-Over a span of 40 days, everyone begins to worry about the real possibility of Skylab crashing in the village and looking for alternate places for protection.
-Gowri gets an idea to write the story of life of villages from her school teacher and it gets published.
-Anand who wanted to leave the village after his grandfather paid the sum to get his final license decides against it.
+The possibility of Skylab falling in India is announced over the radio, and villagers begin talking about it.
+The clinic opens to fanfare, and the announcement is made.
+The villagers decide to close the clinic and demand that Anand and Ramarao pay a fine.
+Gowri, meanwhile, starts scaring the villagers about the real possibility of Skylab falling on the village.
+Immediately, the Panchayat chief falls, and Anand is called for medication.
+He tells the villagers that the chief needs to be cared for at the clinic, and they all agree to reopen it.

+Over 40 days, everyone begins to worry about the real possibility of Skylab crashing in the village and looks for alternative places to seek protection.
+Gowri gets an idea from her school teacher to write a story about village life, and it is published.
+Anand, who had wanted to leave the village after his grandfather paid the fee to obtain his final license, decides against it.
 Anand and Ramarao successfully help with a childbirth and the entire village is content.
-Given the circumstances of the D-day, the untouchables entire the temple, the maids and servants use their owner's goods, and everyone attempts to fulfil their wishes.
+Given the circumstances of the D-day, the untouchables enter the temple, the maids and servants use their owner's goods, and everyone attempts to fulfil their wishes.
 They eventually learn over the radio that Skylab has fallen into the Indian Ocean, and everyone is elated.